javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 ## Interaction with console

 As we explore the DOM, we also may want to apply JavaScript to it.
-Like: get a node and run some code to modify it, to see how it looks.
+Like: get a node and run some code to modify it, to see the result.
 Here are few tips to travel between the Elements tab and the console.

 - Select the first `<li>` in the Elements tab.
 - Press `key:Esc` -- it will open console right below the Elements tab.